selinsensoy/DSA210-PROJECT/README.md

  This project aims to  understand the effects of wind direction and wind speed on fuel consumption in commercial flights.
 With this undderstanding we can have a better view of commercial flights' impacts on the environment since we know that fuel consumption has an impact on the environment.

 ## Objective
- During this project, how fuel consumption in commercial flights is affected by wind direction and wind speed between United States and Europe will be analyzed to find a way to make commercial flights more sustainable for our environment.
+ During this project, how fuel consumption in commercial flights is affected by wind direction and wind speed at Turkey will be analyzed to find a way to make commercial flights more sustainable for our environment.

 ## Data That Will Be Used
 **Flight Data:** Data of commercial flights between United States and Europe.